jmsdnns/blag/content/music/journal/guitar-covers/new-boobs-nofx/index.md

 date: 2025-06-17
 series: "Guitar Covers"
 description: >
     Another shredder from NOFX!
-The song is meant to mock superficial people in LA who believe the only way to get ahead in life is to have a boob job.
+The song was written in the 80's to mock the superficial people in LA who believed the only way to get ahead in life was to have a boob job.
 It's also a rager on guitar.
 tags:
     - guitar cover
 ---